Get your free and exclusive +30-page Authentication Analytics Whitepaper

 5. Underlying Protocols#

-The Digital Credentials API is designed to be protocol-agnostic, meaning it can support various underlying protocols for credential exchange.
-However, two main families of protocols are central to current implementations and discussions: org.iso.mdoc (derived from ISO 18013-5 and its extension ISO 18013-7 "Annex C") and the OpenID Foundation's OpenID for Verifiable Presentations (OpenID4VP) and OpenID for Verifiable Credential Issuance (OpenID4VCI) specifications.
+The Digital Credentials API was originally designed to be fully protocol-agnostic, acting as a "dumb pipe" with an open registry for any protocol to register.
+However, as of January 2026, the spec now explicitly names the protocols it supports — user agents are expected to reject unlisted ones.
+The two main families of protocols currently hardcoded in the spec are: org.iso.mdoc (derived from ISO 18013-5 and its extension ISO 18013-7 "Annex C") and the OpenID Foundation's OpenID for Verifiable Presentations (OpenID4VP) and OpenID for Verifiable Credential Issuance (OpenID4VCI) specifications.

 5.1. org.iso.mdoc#